medikoo/code-file-nav/README.md

 After opening VSCode use the default `ctrl+l` key binding to show a quick pick palette that lists all of the files and folders in the directory of the current active document in VSCode.

-If no document is currently active then it will open either the root of your hard drive or the VSCode install folder.
+If no document is currently active then it will open either the current open folder in VSCode, the root of your hard drive or the VSCode install folder.

 Using the arrow keys and the enter key you can navigate your file system.